Rodrigo-Hr25/SO/README.md

 ## 📌 Project Description

-This project was developed as part of the Operating Systems (SO/FSO) course unit and aims to simulate two essential components of an operating system:
+This project was developed as part of the Operating Systems (SO) course unit and aims to simulate two essential components of an operating system:

 - **Uniprocessor Process Scheduler** – Implements scheduling algorithms that determine the execution order of processes, considering different CPU management policies.
 - **Contiguous Memory Management** – Simulates a memory allocation and deallocation system, exploring classical strategies (such as First-Fit, Best-Fit, and Worst-Fit) to understand how real systems deal with fragmentation and performance.